-Although in smaller degrees, there are a number of studies that manipulate individual factors, for example by measuring personality traits prior to experimentation, and by creating groups by separating individuals according to their level (low or high) on a personality trait.
-Others measured optimism, individualism, temperament, depression, envy, critical thinking, self-construct...
-In total, these exclusion criteria concern 136 studies.
+Furthermore, there was a small number of studies that manipulated individual factors, for example by measuring personality traits prior to experimentation, and by creating groups by separating individuals according to their level (low or high) on a personality trait.
+Others measured, for example, optimism, individualism, temperament, depression, envy, critical thinking, or self-constructs.
+In total, these exclusion criteria applied to 136 studies.
 It would be possible to conduct an experimental meta-analysis on the subject, which would not measure the relationship between individual factors and group creativity but the impact of a particular personality trait on group creativity.
-However, the results could be as disparate as in this meta-analysis, as the other exclusion criteria would apply.
-Indeed, these studies also include measures of perceived creativity, measures of individual creativity and qualitative studies.
-Thus, it is not clear that a meta-analysis of this type would provide enough effect sizes to conduct a consistent analysis.
+However, the results could be as disparate and inconclusive as in this meta-analysis, as other exclusion criteria would apply.
+Indeed, many of these studies also included only measures of perceived creativity, measures of individual creativity, and some were qualitative in nature.
+Thus, it is not clear that a meta-analysis of this type would provide enough effect sizes to conduct an informative analysis.

-Out of the 11 studies included, 1 is from 2019, 3 are from 2020, a sign that personality factors and group creativity are being investigated.
-In this sense, it is possible that this meta-analysis came a bit too early compared to the studies on the subject.
+Out of the 11 studies included, 1 is from 2019, and 3 are from 2020, a sign that personality factors and group creativity are currently being investigated.
+In this sense, it is possible that this meta-analysis came a bit too early compared to the primary studies on the subject.

 Time limit

-The moderator analysis revealed a possible weak effect of time on the relationship, as each minute spent in the creativity session increases the relationship between personal factors and creative outcomes by r = .01.
+The moderator analysis revealed a possible weak effect of time on the relationship between personal factors and creativity outcomes, as each minute spent in the creativity session increases the relationship between personal factors and creative outcomes by r = .01.
 However, given the limitation of the data, we could not test the hypothesis on cognitive closure.
-Most of the studies included in the analysis had a time constraint between 5 and 10 minutes, and for these studies, the moderation analysis revealed not effect.
-The effect of time limit was found for the studies comparing 10 and 20 minutes.
-In this case, the relationships were systematically stronger for the 20 minutes than for the 10 minutes condition.
-This finding suggests that a longest session leads to a stronger possibility for participants to express their individuality in their group creative tasks, at least until 20 minutes.
-We are limited in the generalizability of our findings, as the relationships were only found for 5 effects relating self-efficacy and originality/usefulness.
+Most of the studies included in the analysis had a time constraint between 5 and 10 minutes, and for these studies, the moderation analysis revealed no effect.
+The effect of time limit was found for the studies comparing 10 and 20 minutes; the relationships were systematically stronger for the 20 minutes than for the 10 minutes condition.
+This finding suggests that a longer session leads to a stronger possibility for participants to express their individuality in group creative tasks, at least up to 20 minutes.
+We are limited in the generalizability of our findings, as the relationships were only found for 5 associations relating self-efficacy to originality/usefulness.

 Future Research Directions